 The confusion stems from the fact that most people use the word “Ireland” to describe the Republic of Ireland.
 This is because “Ireland” is actually the official name of the state.

 The “Republic of Ireland” is a legal description of the country.
 It is not an official name.
 This legal description was adopted in 1949, twelve years after the Irish constitution was ratified.
 This description is typically used when people want to avoid any ambiguity.

-Article 4 in the Constitution of Ireland states the following:
+Article 4 of the Constitution of Ireland states the following:

 The name of the State is Éire, or, in the English language, Ireland.